7 Must-Visit Rockhounding Sites in Idaho

 ASR Outdoor 40pc Beginner Rockhounding Equipment Kit – Includes Tool Bag, Chisels, Rock Pick Hammer, and Geology Accessories

-Complete 40-Piece Rockhounding Kit: Packed with essential tools for gem mining, fossil hunting, and rock collecting, making fieldwork easy and efficient.
+Complete 40-Piece Rockhounding Kit: Packed with essential tools for gem mining, fossil hunting, and rock collecting, making fieldwork easier and more organized.

-Durable Cold Steel Chisel Set: Made from high-strength chrome molybdenum steel with a hardness rating of HRC 55-58 for superior durability in tough environments.
+Durable Cold Steel Chisel Set: Made from high-strength chrome molybdenum steel with a hardness rating of HRC 55–58 for long-lasting performance in tough conditions.

-Heavy-Duty Rock Pick Hammer: Features a 20oz forged steel head with a shock-absorbing rubber grip, designed for breaking rocks, chiseling, and hammering with precision.
+Heavy-Duty Rock Pick Hammer: Features a 20oz forged steel head with a shock-absorbing rubber grip, designed for breaking rocks, chiseling, and hammering with control.

-Portable Tool Bag: Includes a rugged nylon carrying case with multiple compartments for easy storage and transport of all your rockhounding gear.
+Portable Tool Bag: Includes a rugged nylon carrying case with multiple compartments for convenient storage and transport of your rockhounding gear.

 $85.00